The moment a service stops meeting its commitments, threshold serious enough to demand coordinated response.

 An incident is an unplanned disruption to a service, or a degradation serious enough to demand a coordinated response.
-It is the moment the system stops meeting its commitments, and the way an organisation handles that moment reveals more about its engineering culture than any architecture diagram.
+It is the moment the system stops meeting its commitments.

 Two lineages converge on the modern incident.
 The operational definition came from IT service management: ITIL framed an incident as an unplanned interruption to a service or a reduction in its quality, and built a lifecycle of detection, logging, categorisation, and resolution around it.
 That gave the word a precise, ticketed meaning inside enterprise IT.